Flying W Ranch

 The Flying W Ranch is a working mountain cattle ranch, and since 1953, a tourism and entertainment venue in the foothills of Colorado Springs, Colorado.
 From May to October, the ranch features outdoor chuckwagon suppers typical of those served on cattle drives, and western style living history areas.
-After burning in the Waldo Canyon Fire in 2012, the owners are rebuilding the Ranch and reopening the Chuckwagon Supper for the 2020 season, with its first dinner and show on May 21, 2020.
+The ranch burned during the Waldo Canyon Fire in 2012, but its owners rebuilt and subsequently reopened.